-Saltwater Disposal (SWD) is a growing challenge to E&P Companies all over the world.
+Saltwater Disposal (SWD) is a growing challenge to E&P Companies and the oil and gas industry throughout the world.
 By definition, SWD is the “injection into underground porous rock formations not productive of oil or gas, and sealed above and below by unbroken, impermeable strata.”1 It is one of the most common means to manage non-commercial saltwater (oilfield brine) produced from oil and gas wells.

 The industry growth in mature assets such as the Permian and Barnett Shale are driving the need for more critical SWD wells (oilfield brine).
 A significant factor driving this need is drilling hazards resulting from the years of historical injection into shallower disposal zones.
 A second factor is the necessity to comply with the growing requirements of all regulatory bodies to ensure safe disposal of oilfield brine.
 Because of these factors, a growing trend is to drill deeper SWD wells to get to extremely porous and permeable reservoirs for disposal.
 These factors bring inherent challenges with them such as: